vinceskahan/v5wiki/forecasting.md

 ### Include a file

+Perhaps the easiest way to put forecasts into your pages is to include a file.
+The forecast extension includes a few `.inc` files, each of which displays forecast information in a different format.
+Screen shots of these formats are shown below.

-For example, to use the iconic display in a template, simply include the file:
+For example, to use the iconic display in a template, simply include the iconic file:
 ```
 <html>
   <head>